CSCfi/csc-user-guide/docs/accounts/index.md

 A CSC project can include one or several CSC user accounts and one user account can be a member in several projects.
 Each CSC project must have a Project Manager, who creates the project, manages the user accounts and services that belong to the project and is responsible of the resource usage.
 The Project Manager is typically a leader of a research team or other senior researcher.
 See more detailed [project manager prerequisites](https://www.csc.fi/en/prerequisites-for-a-project-manager){:target="_blank"}.

-CSC's services are free of charge for academic research, teaching or training for members of Finnish higher education institutions and state research institutes.
+*   **Billing Units** (BUs) are used to allocate resources to users' projects.
+You can apply for Billing Units in My.csc.fi portal and CSC grants BUs to projects.
 [Usage consumes billing units](billing.md) but **no actual payment** is required.
 However, the amount of billing units must always remain positive.

+CSC's services are free of charge for academic research, teaching or training for members of Finnish higher education institutions and state research institutes.

 ## Getting access